-While Chinese people have been immigrating to the United States as far back as the 1848 California Gold Rush, they only moved to Cleveland in the late 1800s, numbering less than 100 until 1900.
+While Chinese people have been immigrating to the United States as far back as the 1848 California Gold Rush, they only moved to Cleveland in the late 1800s, numbering fewer than 100 until 1900.
 These settlements in Cleveland were spurred on by discrimination and acts of racial violence in the western United States.
-The most disturbing of these incidents was the 1871 LA Chinatown Massacre, which resulted in the lynching of 19 Chinese residents.
-Cleveland’s Chinatown became the theater to a wide array of historical events such as the 1911 visit by Dr. Sun Yat-sen and the Tong Wars.
+The most disturbing of these incidents was the 1871 Los Angeles Chinatown Massacre, which resulted in the lynching of 19 Chinese residents.
+Cleveland’s Chinatown became the theater for a wide array of historical events such as the 1911 visit by Dr. Sun Yat-sen and the Tong Wars.
 While the racial violence and discrimination did not cease upon entering Cleveland, the Chinese managed to build a strong community based on a love of Chinese culture, community aid, and a willingness to struggle for their democratic rights.

 Cleveland’s Chinese community started as a tiny enclave along Seneca Street (later West 3rd) but shifted two blocks east by the early 20th century to the block of Ontario Street immediately north of Public Square.
 Much like other Chinatowns across the United States, most Chinese businesses in Cleveland were restaurants or laundries.
 After moving to Cleveland from Chicago, Wong Kee opened the first Chinese restaurant in the city on Ontario Street and then opened a more prominent one called the Golden Dragon on the northwest side of Public Square.
 Businessmen formed tongs to protect their interests.
 Over the decades, the two main tongs that emerged were known as the Hip Sing Tong and the On Leong Tong.

 While the Chinese faced a great deal of racism from surrounding communities, one notable exception was the congregation at Old Stone Church which was located on Public Square at the southern edge of the small Chinese settlement.
 Seeking to win converts and aid the local Chinese, the congregation sent missionaries, provided Chinese-language church services, and protected Chinese immigrants from racist policemen.
-Two notable members of the congregation, Mary and Marian Trapp founded a Chinese Sunday School, and their efforts were rewarded with an embroidered depiction of Jesus Christ made by the students.
+Two notable members of the congregation, Mary and Marian Trapp, founded a Chinese Sunday School, and their efforts were rewarded with an embroidered depiction of Jesus Christ made by the students.
 With these successful efforts, the church would serve as both a school and community center.
 The founding of businesses and support from Old Stone Church established the Chinese as crucial contributors to the local economy and gave them local support.

 With the establishment of a stable Chinese community came the concern for issues in China itself.
 Centuries of dissent against Manchu Qing authority in China crystalized into the Chinese Revolutionary Movement, which succeeded in 1911 after nearly two decades of trial and error.
 One leading figure of the movement was the exiled revolutionary and future president of the Republic of China Dr. Sun Yat-sen, who frequently visited communities in the Chinese Diaspora to raise funds for the revolution.
 Sun notably visited Cleveland in April 1911, raising money at Old Stone Church, and having his likeness depicted in the Cleveland Press.
 Months later, the Chinese Revolutionary Movement culminated in the Xinhai Revolution, ending Manchu rule and continuing the tradition of Cleveland’s Chinatown being involved in Chinese affairs.